unlink2/RetroSpy/readme.md

 Every button tag can also include an action attribute.
 If action is set to a plugin's name the plugin's on_action method will be called.

 More documentation to come soon.

+## Note about Keyboard Input

+This program can display keyboard inputs.
+It is therefore pretty easy to use this as a keylogger.
+Please do not use it for malocious purposes.